Whether you’re after popular attractions or nature exploration, we've got it all on our grand list of top things to do

 An adrenaline rush awaits at Southeast Asia’s only Hollywood theme park, Universal Studios Singapore.
-Explore exciting zones and meet your favourite characters from Sesame Street, Far Far Away and Transformers.
+Explore exciting zones and meet your favourite characters from The Lost World, Far Far Away and Transformers.
 Don’t forget to try all the rides, from rollercoasters to carousel fun.

 Universal Studios Singapore, 8 Sentosa Gateway, Singapore 098269

 There’s nothing in the world quite like Haw Par Villa, a whimsical theme park that has a dizzying array of statues and dioramas dramatising Chinese legends and folklore.
 The sprawling space is free to explore, but you’ll have to pay to enter Hell’s Museum.
 It might be a tad too creepy for little tots, so perhaps save this for the older kids.